simplifying pediatric practice

 Simplification of Pediatric Medical Office Operations

-February 17, 2012 in Billing and Collections, EHR Selection by support Team | Comments Off on Simplification of Pediatric Medical Office Operations
+February 17, 2012 in Uncategorized by support Team | Comments Off on Simplification of Pediatric Medical Office Operations

 There are many vendors and sales people that want to sell you extra ‘stuff’ for your Pediatric office.
 Does the product you are being sold simplify your operations, management time and increase revenue or increase your overall burden and cost?
 This is a basic question that every decision maker of a Pediatric Practice needs to make.
 The goal should be able to see 30-40 patients per day without hours of work on charts, processes, computer systems, servers, and people.
 Keeping this simple approach can be done with a few basic questions: what is the time I spend on charting?
 What is the collection rate of my practice?
 Does my billing team obtain continuous training on Pediatric Medical Billing?
 What is my audit system?
 Is my electronic Health Record system only designed for Pediatrics?
 Are we collecting above the Medical Group Management Association(MGMA) Benchmarks?
 Does my system require me to be the manager of Servers, IT Protocols, data back-ups as well as management of vendors whom manage these items?